-With this feature, Siri will occasionally ask you what service you want to use.
+With this feature, Siri on your best iPhone will occasionally ask you what service you want to use.
 This allows Siri to learn your preferences for all audio content, rather than just music.
 For example, you'll be able to tell Siri to open podcasts specifically in the Podcasts app or a third-party app of your choice, like Overcast.

-How to set a preferred music service with Siri in iOS 14.5 and later
+How to set a preferred music service with Siri on iPhone and iPad

 - Access Siri by saying, "Hey, Siri" or hold down the side/power button.